codeonlyjs/website/content/guide/components.md

 * Event handlers for DOM elements
 * Event handlers for external objects
 * Code to raise events from this component
-* Life-cycle handlers (eg: `onMounted()`, `onUnmounted()`)
+* Life-cycle handlers (eg: `onMount()`, `onUnmount()`)

 ## Templates

+A component's template declares the DOM elements that represent the component in the document.

 Templates are covered in detail in the template documentation.

-The following sections explain key concepts relating to use templates in components.
+The following sections cover the basics of using templates with components.

 ## Template Declaration